Jamesvasanth21/Apache-Superset-0.35.2/Apache Superset-0.35.2.md

     python3 -m venv venv
     venv\Scripts\activate
     ```
     Once you activated your virtualenv everything you are doing is confined inside the virtualenv.
-To exit a virtualenv just type      deactivate.
      ```
     venv\Scripts\deactivate
     ```